OpenNTI/nti.docs.platform.enduser/editorguide/stripe.rst

 Stripe Integration
 ========================

-NextThought Site Admins can now integrate their site with Stripe, a payment processing software, to add purchasing options to courses.
+NextThought Site Admins can integrate their site with Stripe, a payment processing software, to add purchasing options to courses.

 Site Integration
 ==================